Did you know that Marilyn Monroe and Queen Elizabeth II

-The first book that excited me about history was “The Glory Of Their Times” by Lawrence Ritter. a family friend gave it to me when I was a boy and I go back and reread it every few years.
-In 1961, Ty Cobb, one of the greatest baseball players of all time died.
+The first book that excited me about history was “The Glory Of Their Times” by Lawrence Ritter. a family friend gave it to me when I was a boy and I reread it every few years.
+In 1961, Ty Cobb, one of the greatest baseball players of all time, died.
 Ritter, an economist, read the obituary and was surprised.
-He had no idea that Ty Cobb was still alive in the 1960s!
+He had no idea Ty Cobb was still alive in the 1960s!
 Ritter then spent years crisscrossing the country interviewing men who had played baseball shortly after the turn of the last century.
-His book and the audio tapes of his interviews offer in your replaceable look at a period of history that has otherwise faded from memory.
+His book and the audio tapes of his interviews offer an irreplaceable look at a period of history that has otherwise faded from memory.

 With the baseball season upon us, I pulled my copy of the book off the shelf and had a realization.
 It occurred to me that Ty Cobb was alive at the same time Barack Obama was alive.
 This overlapping history intrigued me.
-I had recently spoken to a sold out audience on the history of the murder of Abraham Lincoln.
-The last witness to the murder of Abraham Lincoln was Samuel James Seymour.
-He died in 1956, shortly after appearing on “I’ve Got A Secret!
+I had recently spoken to a sold-out audience on the history Abraham Lincoln’s murder.
+Samuel James Seymour was the last living witness of Abraham Lincoln’s murder.
+He died in 1956, shortly after appearing on “I’ve Got A Secret!”
 Doris Kearns Goodwin, who wrote one of the best books about Lincoln, could easily have met him; she was 13 years old when he passed away.